AMINE-ADJ/Akkar-Frontend/README.md

 * type the following commande in the terminal on the folder Akkar-Frontend/ :
  "python test_selinium.py",
- if that does not work try python3.
+ if that does not work try python3 instead of python.